AWS

 How to Track Capacity Changes Over Time for DynamoDB Tables #

-When discussing DynamoDB capacity, we refer to read and write capacity units, which you can configure manually or set to autoscale based on your application’s needs.
+When discussing DynamoDB capacity, we refer to read and write capacity units, which you can configure manually or set to auto scale based on your application’s needs.

 After syncing data from AWS, CloudQuery creates a table named aws_dynamodb_tables.
 This table holds crucial data regarding the capacity units for each DynamoDB table.